italian-word-order

 Bevo caffè. ([I] drink coffee.)

-This isn’t something that you can do in English (“drink coffee” simply becomes a command), but in Italian it’s perfectly normal to omit the subject pronoun from the sentence.
+This isn’t something that you can do in English (“drink coffee” simply becomes a command), but in Italian it’s perfectly normal to omit the subject pronoun.

-Note that we said implied above: If it’s unclear who’s doing the action (it you’re in a group, for example, or you mentioned multiple subjects), don’t omit the pronoun.
+Notice that I said implied.
+If it’s unclear who’s doing the action (if you’re in a group, for example, or you mentioned multiple subjects), don’t omit the pronoun:

 Giuliana beve caffè.
 (Giuliana drinks coffee.)